Substance Use Track (155216)

 • Work effectively in consultation with professionals within an interdisciplinary team setting.

-• Identify and respond to the unique psychosocial challenges associated with diverse patients who are engaged in psychiatric and medical care.
-Diversity includes but is not limited to age, SES, medical diagnosis, mental health diagnosis, race, cultural background, religiosity, sexual orientation, and educational status.
+• Identify and respond to the unique psychosocial challenges associated with the full range of patients who are engaged in psychiatric and medical care.

 Location of Rotation